Metalwork allows me to express both my ideas and passions :

 – The passion of hand-made, which makes my artistic approach a very sensory, crafted, day by day experience.
 Having graduated as a set-designer at the Decorative Arts of Paris allowed me to practise very numerous techniques, and especially to learn to choose them.
 Because a material already contains in itself its own emotional universe.
 This is how I developed a passion for metals and its immense potential, but I still am free to chose any other material to combine with, or to use as it is, if the project or the idea is appropriate.

 – The passion of metals.
-More than ten lives would be necessary to reinvent metalworking from zero.
-The history of steels in particular, is parallel to the history of the modern industry, the modern world.
+The history of steel industry in particular tells it all about the history of the modern industry, the modern world, and how energetic ressources have been used.
 Our works and our shops inherit from generations of artists and craftsmens.
 The tools and savoir-faire they invented, their perseverance saves us a precious time.
-Steel is rough and subtile at the same time ; made out of decennies of industrial discoveries.
+Steel is rough and versatile at the same time ; made out of decennies of industrial discoveries.
 It can be used as cold or hot, molded, melted, welded, hammered….
 Potentials are huge.
 It is also a basic material easy to collect.
-Using collected crap metals from jobsites, infuses art with historical and industrial inheritage , and it makes sense to me.
+Using collected scrap metals from jobsites, infuses art with historical and industrial inheritage , and it makes sense to me.